23 Best Things to Do in Rotterdam, 2-day Itinerary

-A very interesting visit.
+A fascinating visit.
 This factory was operational until recently and is one of the generators of the Bauhaus school’s architectural movement next to the factory of the same name in Germany.

-In a separate post I’ll tell you more about the museums of Rotterdam, but here I leave you a list ready for you to choose your favorite.
+In a separate post, I’ll tell you more about the museums of Rotterdam, but here I leave you a list ready for you to choose your favorite.